I know how I want my online news served.

 When it comes to paying for donating my attention, I do have specific standards.
 I will pay for online news — if I get something in return.

-If a news platform expects me to hand over my money and attention in exchange for a sub-par experience, then they need to revisit their strategy.
+If a news platform expects me to hand over my money and attention in exchange for a sub-par experience, they must revisit their strategy.

-The news organisation produce news, and in return, they get my attention to monetise.
-This is not a fair deal; attention is perhaps the most valuable commodity today.
+The news organisation produces news, and they get my attention to monetise.
+This is not fair; attention is perhaps the most valuable commodity today.
 Therefore, I’m disappointed when news outlets try to charge me twice.

 They can charge me.
 Or they can show me ads.
 Never both.

 News Behind Paywalls

-A paywall is a way for online news platforms to stop me from donating my attention, which is fine, but there is no shortage of alternative news sources for consumers to choose from today.
+A paywall is a way for online news platforms to stop me from donating my attention, which is fine, but there is no shortage of alternative news sources for consumers today.

 So, if a news outlet wants to take my money, I will not want to see any ads.
 But it doesn’t stop there, unfortunately.